Early years’ special educational needs and disabilities (SEND) inclusion funding (SENIF)

 • Social, emotional and /or mental health

-• Physical and/or Sensory Development
+• Physical and/or sensory development

 The toolkit is organised into columns and enables you to offer universal and targeted support for children whose development may diverge from typical pathways.
 You can access the Padlet here